 In Gabon, our subsidiary Sasol Gabon S.A. holds a 27,75% working interest in the Etame Marin Permit (EMP) asset, which is a producing asset with proved reserves.
 VAALCO Gabon S.A. is the operator of the asset, under the terms of the EMP exploration and production sharing contract.
-The EMP contract area comprises three exclusive exploration areas (EEAs) namely Etame EEA, Avouma EEA and Ebouri EEA.
+The EMP contract area comprises three Exclusive Exploitation Authorisations (EEAs):